England. Change location

 What you will study

-Block 3 introduces you to some of the key foundations of the criminal justice system: the rule of law, the police, the prosecution, prisons and the voluntary sector.
-However, rather than seeing them as static or neutral you will explore how the criminal justice system is dynamic and contested.
+Block 3 introduces you to some of the key foundations of the criminal justice system: the law, the police, the courts, prisons and resettlement services.
+However, rather than seeing them as static or neutral, you will explore how the criminal justice system is dynamic and contested.
 This will allow you to start questioning whether the criminal justice system is able to deliver ‘justice’ for all.

 The final block invites you to look again at many of the ideas and examples you have considered over the previous three blocks.
 Practical examples are provided to allow you to explore more deeply how the concepts of crime, power and the state influence understandings of crime and justice and how they can be ‘deconstructed’.
 You'll also be encouraged to use your criminological imagination to reimagine complex crime and justice problems and their potential solutions.